lewisknewton/questionnaire-engine/README.md

 | /questionnaires/:id             | Retrieve a given questionnaire.                   |                                                | Removes a questionnaire, including its records and stored file. |
 | /questionnaires/:id/responses   | Retrieve all responses for a given questionnaire. | Save a response for a given questionnaire.     |                                                                 |

 Where necessary, details about related resources are included for context.
-For example, basic questionnaire details are returned alongside responses for clarity.
+For example, basic questionnaire details are returned alongside responses for clarity and error handling (e.g. when there is something preventing responses from being given).

 ### Web